Wireshark: An open-source forensic tool

 - Specific mac addresses;

 There are 17 pre-defined filters in Wireshark that can be located in the “Analyze” menu, and from there, selecting the “Display Filters” as illustrated below:

 Additional filters can be created by selecting the “+” sign (as circled in red below):

-The features of capturing, analyzing and filtering packets as reviewed in this article reveal how crucial that Wireshark is to network forensics.
-The need for packet analysis is raised by the fact that current methods used by most systems administrators only detect network attacks.
+The features of capturing, analyzing and filtering packets, as reviewed in this article, reveal how crucial Wireshark is to network forensics.
+The need for packet analysis is raised because current methods used by most systems administrators only detect network attacks.

 It must be noted that Wireshark is not a network intrusion detection system.
 Its primary purpose is to unveil a broad range of security threats through packet analysis.